Smell gas? Don't wait.

 2. A Hissing or Whistling Sound

-A leak in a gas pipe or connection often produces a hissing or whistling sound.
-You might hear this near gas appliances, along the gas line, or at the meter box outside.
-The sound is caused by gas escaping under pressure through a small opening.
-If you can hear it, the leak is usually significant enough to require immediate attention.
+A leak in a pipe or a connection often makes a hissing or whistling noise.
+You might hear it near an appliance, along the gas line, or at the meter box outside.
+That is gas forcing its way out through a small opening under pressure.
+If a leak is big enough to hear, it is big enough to act on straight away.

-Check around your gas cooktop connections, the flexible hoses behind your stove, and any exposed gas piping in your home.
-These are common spots where connections can loosen over time.
+Check the cooktop connections, the flexible hose behind the stove, and any exposed gas pipe in the house.
+Those are the spots where fittings work loose over the years.

 3. Visual Signs